 Things to see and do

-Step into the sumptuous state rooms of Queen Victoria at Osborne, where the Queen of England entertained her important guests.
+Step inside Osborne, with its sumptuous state and family rooms in which the Queen of England entertained important guests and enjoyed a private life with Albert and their nine children.
 Osborne was built specifically for Victoria and Albert, and its architecture and furnishings reflect their passions, taste and style.

-Osborne’s time-warp atmosphere makes it an excellent location for filming period pieces, and the house will feature in the upcoming film Victoria and Abdul.
+Osborne’s authentic historic setting it an excellent location for filming period pieces, and the house will feature in the upcoming feature film Victoria and Abdul, released in cinemas in September.
+Starring Judi Dench, the film tells the story of the unlikely friendship between Victoria and her Indian servant Abdul Karim.

 Queen Victoria's Beach